burgil/supe-project-creator/README.md

 ### Version 1.1.9 - Updated README Format

-- **Improved Readability**: Enhanced the grammar and clarity of the changelog section in the README for easier understanding.
+- **Improved Changelog Readability**: Enhanced the grammar and clarity of the changelog section in the README for easier understanding.

 ### Version 1.1.8 - Enhanced Feature Descriptions